3fon3fonov/exostriker/README.md

 * More GP kernels.
 * Nested sampling.
+* Transit auto-fit (transit automated planet-finder algortm).
 * Binary/Triple star modeling mode.
 * Combined modeling with Astrometry.
-* A larger arsenal of N-body/dynamical simulation/analysis tools.
+* A larger arsenal of N-body/dynamical simulation/analysis tools (aka REBOUND).
 * Documentation, Instructions and Video tutorials.
 * For more "TBD" list see: "focus_matrix_TBFixed.doc".

 If you use this tool and you find a bug or a problem, please report it!
+A wishlist with your favourite tools and methods to be implemented is also welcome.